Skip to main content

 • Expected next steps

 The initial assessment will be carried out within 5 working days.
-Complaints are categorised into:
+Complaints are categorised into three levels of complexity:

 Step 3: Investigation